PhD Candidate, Department of Geography, with Designated Emphasis in Global Metropolitan Studies

-Martin, Bridget and Geglia, Beth (2019, forthcoming) "Korean Tigers in Honduras: Urban Economic Zones as Spatial Ideology in Policy in International Policy Transfer Networks", Political Geography 74. (equal authorship)
+Martin, Bridget and Geglia, Beth (2019) "Korean Tigers in Honduras: Urban Economic Zones as Spatial Ideology in Policy in International Policy Transfer Networks", Political Geography 74. (equal authorship)

 Martin, Bridget (2018) "From Camp Town to International City: US Military Base Expansion and Local Development in Pyeongtaek, South Korea", International Journal of Urban and Regional Research 42(6), pp. 967-985.

 Martin, Bridget (2018) “Field Notes from South Korea: Local Development in the Land of Securitized Peace”, The California Geographer 57, pp. 1 – 17.

 Martin, Bridget (2017) “Moon Jae-In’s THAAD Conundrum: South Korea’s ‘Candlelight President’ Faces Strong Citizen Opposition on Missile Defense”, Asia Pacific Journal: Japan Focus 15(18).